Understanding Root Canal Therapy

 So, when you have a root canal performed by an Aurora dentist, it doesn’t mean that you are going to have your root removed or that you’re having your root taken out.
 Root canals are not considered surgeries, and the recovery can be quite painless.

 If you’re wondering whether you need a root canal, we offer free consultations and second opinions (or just discussions about your concerns) any time, at no charge.
 You can call us at 303-693-1215 or fill out our contact form to schedule an appointment with an Aurora, CO dentist and find out more about root canals and how they work!
-We welcome patients from Aurora, Colorado Springs, Denver, Lakewood, Thornton and adjacent areas
+We welcome patients from Aurora, Centennial, Colorado Springs, Delmar Parkway, Englewood, Lakewood, Mission Viejo and adjacent areas